On Writing: 13 Great Books for Writers

-The Writer's Essential Bookshelf: 13 Books for Writing Inspiration and Craft Advice
+13 Terrific Books for Writing Inspiration and Craft Advice

-I believe every writer needs a shelf of physical books you can go to for inspiration.
-This shelf should include books on writing, such as those listed below, as well as the novels, story collections, memoirs, and essay collections that you think about often, the books in any genre that inspire you to be a better writer.
+Every writer needs a shelf of books you can go to for inspiration.
+This shelf should include the novels, story collections, memoirs, and essay collections that you think about often, the books in any genre that inspire you to be a better writer.
+But it also helps to have books on writing—writers sharing their experience and advice on craft and the writing life.

-Here are some of the books I recommend to students in my Foundations of the Novel course.
-They range from the practical (Patricia Highsmith, Chuck Palahniuk, and Stephen King) to to the inspiring (Julian Green and Columnist McCann) to the unclassifiable (Jeff Vandermeer).
+In this post, you’ll find books on writing that I recommend to students in my fiction and memoir courses.
+They range from the practical (Patricia Highsmith, Chuck Palahniuk, and Stephen King’s classic A Memoir of the Craft) to to the inspiring (Julian Green and Column McCann) to the wildly imaginative (Jeff Vandermeer).
 I have every one on my shelf.
-At some point I have read each one of these books all the way through, but more often I just pick one up and skim until I find what I’m looking for.
+At some point I have read each one of these books all the way through, at least once.
+I return to them often for reference, both in my teaching and for personal inspiration as I draft my novels.

 Consider This: Moments in My Writing Life After Which Everything Was Different, by Chuck Palahniuk